 Blood Pressure Effects

 When your blood volume decreases, you have less blood to circulate through to the fetus in pregnancy, which could deprive the fetus of necessary nutrients.
 When blood volume falls, the kidneys excrete extra renin, a substance that constricts the small blood vessels.
 This occurs in preeclampsia, one of the hypertensive issues of pregnancy.
 As the blood vessels constrict, blood pressure rises, which occurs in preeclampsia and could also occur with diuretic use, especially if you already have a tendency towards preeclampsia.
 This could trigger the start of preeclampsia in susceptible women, Joy Jones warns.

 Problems associated with diuretic use in normal pregnancy include an increased risk of nausea and vomiting, according to a report in the January 2009 issue of the "Canadian Family Physician" that examined a number of studies.
 No evidence of increased risk of birth defects or electrolyte imbalances occurred in women taking diuretics for chronic high blood pressure present before pregnancy.
 Neonates had no increased risk of low platelet count or jaundice.

 Complications in Women With Other Health Issues

 Diuretic use may increase fetal weight slightly, by an average of 3.6 oz.
-However, 10.3 percent of the women using diuretics in a Danish study published in the February 2001 “British Journal of Clinical Pharmacology” that showed a fetal weight increase when women took diuretics were diabetic, which increases fetal weight.
+However, 10.3 percent of the women using diuretics in a Danish study published in the February 2001 "British Journal of Clinical Pharmacology" that showed a fetal weight increase when women took diuretics had diabetes, which increases fetal weight.
 Around 15 percent of the women had high blood pressure, which more than doubled the risk of having an infant with a birth weight less than 5.5 lbs.